TAMMY SASSOON, M.S.ED

 Two mothers each have eight-year-old boys with tons of energy.
 Mother A gets excellent cooperation while her son remains very energetic in a healthy way.
 After all, biology and temperament are natural, right?
 Mother B’s life is a nightmare.
 She cannot get her son to follow a single instruction in the house.
 After all, biology and temperament are natural, right?

 Mother A believes that every single child is capable of being respectful, regardless of energy level, so she is experiencing that respect with her son.
-Mother B worries that maybe her child is not capable of being respectful will see that he is not respectful of her.
+Mother B, who worries that maybe her child is not capable of being respectful, will see that he is not respectful of her.
 Mother A feels relaxed knowing that every child has a unique place in the world, and she simply looks for effective parenting strategies to help her son utilize his tremendous amount of energy in a positive way.
 She reads books and consults with experts from time to time.
-Mother B is so worried about her son, that he feels her worry vibes, and then starts to believe that he is a source of worry to his family.
+Mother B is so worried about her son that he feels her worry vibes, and then starts to believe that he is a source of worry to his family.
 This stress causes him to act in ways that his mother believes are appropriate for him.

 When our children misbehave (both children and adults do make mistakes sometimes), we need to remain calm, even amidst the pain we may feel, so that they get the message that mistakes don’t define people.
 We want our children to always remember that they are a piece of Hashem, and their misbehaviors are nothing more than a poor choice.